Shoelaces: Shoelace accessories

 A deubré on a Nike Air Force 1 sneaker.

 There are many shoelace accessories.
 There are hooks to help lace shoelaces tightly.
 They are especially useful for skates where tight lacing is important.
 Shoelace covers protect the laces, especially in wrestling.
 Shoelace charms are decorative, as are colored shoelaces.
 Some laces are colored using expensive dyes, other, more "personal" colors, are drawn-on with permanent markers.
 Some dress codes (especially high schools) will specifically exclude color laces and charms.
 Lace-locks hold laces together, eliminating the need for tying.
 There are shoelace tags, sometimes called deubré, with two holes or slots through which the shoelace is passed.
-These are worn on the section of shoelace closest to the toes, in other words the last lace, so that the image or writing on the tag is visible (as can be seen at right).
+These are worn on the section of shoelace closest to the toes, in other words the last lace, so that the image or writing on the tag is visible (as can be seen in the adjacent photo).

 Magnetic shoe closures are a type of adaptive clothing accessory which can be laced onto the shoe and used to tighten or loosen the shoe, without the wearer having to tie or untie the laces.